SFTPPlus Documentation

-Under normal circumstances the default configuration for a Linux or Unix operating system is to only allow the root account to listen on ports below 1024.
+Under normal circumstances, the default configuration for a Unix-like operating system is to only allow the root account to listen on ports below 1024.

 Yet, with extra configuration it is possible for normal (non-root) accounts to listen to ports below 1024.

-One generic method which works on any Linux or Unix version is to set up SFTPPlus to listen on a port above 1024 and then to set up the firewall port-forwarding.
+One generic method which works on any Unix-like system is to set up SFTPPlus to listen on a port above 1024 and then set up port-forwarding in the firewall configuration.

-Another method is to use the privileges framework provided by each operating system.
-The required configuration is specific to each operating system.
+Another method is to use the privileges framework provided by some operating systems.
+The required configuration is specific to each OS that has such a feature.
 In this section, our goal is to guide you through this configuration process.
 We do not aim to provide a comprehensive documentation for each operating system.
-For more details, please consult the dedicated documentation available for each operating system or Linux distribution.
+For more details, please consult the dedicated documentation available for your Linux distribution or macOS version.

 Note